singpass/myinfo-connector-nodejs/readme.md

 ### <a name="sample"></a>2.1.
 Sample Code

 ```
-var myInfoConnector = require('myinfo-connector-nodejs'); //Call constructor to initialize library and pass in the configurations.
+var MyInfoConnector = require('myinfo-connector-nodejs'); //Call constructor to initialize library and pass in the configurations.
-let myinfoLib = new myInfoConnector(MYINFO_LIBRARY_CONFIG); // MYINFO_LIBRARY_CONFIG is the Process Environment file (in JSON format), please refer to Process Environment file in 2.2
+let connector = new MyInfoConnector(config.MYINFO_CONNECTOR_CONFIG); // MYINFO_LIBRARY_CONFIG is the Process Environment file (in JSON format), please refer to Process Environment file in 2.2

 /**
- * Call Token API + Person API
+ * Get MyInfo Person Data (MyInfo Token + Person API)
  *
  * This method takes in all the required variables, invoke the following APIs.
  * - Get Access Token (Token API) - to get Access Token by using the Auth Code